 Contact: Renay Mercer

-Drama Club - Students meet to prepare a dramatic production that will be given in the spring of the school year.
-Actors, actresses and stage hands are needed.
+Drama Club - Students meet to prepare musical theatre productions, talent shows, etc. that will be performed throughout the school year.
+Actors, actresses, dancers, and stage hands are needed.
 Parents are encouraged to participate.
-Help is needed in costumes, props, and sets.
+Help is needed in all aspects of the production.

 Contact: Ryan Warfel